Kill All CEOs

 • Mastodon

 Mastodon is a microblogging platform alternative to X/Twitter.
 I know if you get too many options to choose from for something you don't know much about it can get confusing, so if in doubt, join mastodon.social, which is the more general instance with more active users.
 If you want to dive deeper, you can check for different instances here and here – these are not a full list of servers, just a curated list of instances following the same basic ethics.
 As it's free and open source, nobody can control instance creation, but sadly there is peer pressure to defederate from those they deem "problematic".
 On a personal note, I'm not the least keen on the American political discourse and their WASP cultural background addiction to guilt and shame that poisoned the world through mainstream social media and was amplified by its echo chamber-creation function.
 A lot of people ran to the Fediverse but took with them the same crappy mentality, and those who grew up and were socialized in the 2010s or later are neck-deep in social media standards.
 I find it extremely infantile to search for a mirror in others and expect "perfection" from them – as seeing your carefully engineered community-conforming opinion as a standard for perfection.
-I don't think the Fediverse is close to escaping the homogenization process started by Big Tech, and it's up to you to be true to your feelings and thoughts instead of faking it just to fit.
+I don't think the Fediverse is close to escaping the homogenization process started by Big Tech and the little Mussolinis banning everything they disagree with.
+It's up to you to be true to your feelings and thoughts instead of faking it just to fit.

 • Pixelfed